Paauull12/Paauull12/README.md

 - 🔭 I’m currently working on **A way to improve the way we learn.**

-- 🌱 I’m currently learning **Getting the hang of cyber-security principles.**
+- 🌱 I’m currently **Getting the hang of cyber-security principles.**

 <p align="left">
 </p>